jquery/contribute.jquery.org/pages/style-guide/js.md

 }
 ```

+_If the project supports browsers which do not implement ES5, then the `es3` option must be included with the common options._

 ## Spacing

 In general, the jQuery style guide encourages liberal spacing for improved human readability.
 The minification process creates a file that is optimized for browsers to read and process.